I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iscsimgt/ns-iscsimgt-_msiscsi_querylbpolicy.md

 This specifies the number of active sessions for this adapater ID.

-`UniqueAdapterId`
+`LoadBalancePolicies`

-This is a unique connection identifier that the initiator uses to identify a connection.
-The <a href="https://msdn.microsoft.com/library/windows/hardware/ff561599">LoginToTarget</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff550121">AddConnectionToSession</a> methods both return this value in the UniqueConnectionId parameter.
+This is an enumeration that contains information required to set the load balance policy.
+For more information about how to set the load balance policy, see <a href="..\iscsimgt\ns-iscsimgt-_iscsi_supported_lb_policies.md">ISCSI_Supported_LB_Policies</a>.
+There will be as many of these structures as the number of sessions available for this adapter.

 ## Remarks
 You must implement this class only if the adapter supports MCS.
 Otherwise, it is optional.